ninahonyango/VAPT/README.md

 ---

-### Step 6: 🔍 Validating Access and System Information
+### Step 6: Validating Access and System Information

-After successfully executing the vsftpd 2.3.4 exploit, a command shell session was established between the attacker machine (Kali Linux) and the target (Metasploitable 2).
+After successfully executing the vsftpd 2.3.4 exploit, a command shell session was established between the attacker machine (Kali Linux) and the target (Metasploitable2).

 The next phase focused on post-exploitation reconnaissance — verifying the level of access obtained and collecting basic system details from the compromised host.